Making Content Strategy Work: Author Interview with Margot Bloomstein

 None of those things are easy.
 It’s far easier to shoulder the yoke of the status quo and shortchange projects and people.
 Those things are easy, but they’re never right for either our companies or our users.

-Join the CMS Myth and ISITE Design as we toast Margot and her new book at next week’s Book Launch Bash on March 29 in Boston!
+Join the CMS Myth and Connective DX as we toast Margot and her new book at next week’s Book Launch Bash on March 29 in Boston!
 RSVP here.